 Hit Over the Head

-Gwen (Sarah Lancaster) is a struggling single mum, trying to cover her mounting bills, working full time, taking a night class in real estate and dealing with her pushy mother who thinks she should find a new man.
-Whilst not looking for romance it seems to find her when the handsome Ed (Drew Waters) comes to her rescue when she suffers a flat tire.
-With her friend Sidney (Natalia Cigliuti) helping out with her son Gwen and Ed start dating.
+Gwen (Sarah Lancaster - Living with the Enemy) is a struggling single mum, trying to cover her mounting bills, working full time, taking a night class in real estate and dealing with her pushy mother who thinks she should find a new man.
+Whilst not looking for romance it seems to find her when the handsome Ed (Drew Waters - The Hit List) comes to her rescue when she suffers a flat tire.
+With her friend, Sidney (Natalia Cigliuti - Kill Speed), helping out with her son Gwen and Ed start dating.
 But what Gwen doesn't know is nothing is what it seems and she needs to be careful who she trusts.

-Now for some serving the story up on a plate won't be a problem as they will enjoy the romantic camera work and the beautiful cast either looking romantic or staring at the camera with their best looks of evil duplicity.
-But for me it really annoyed me, it almost felt like they should have put captions up to say spoiler alert when we get told another thing about certain characters and how they connect.
+Now for some serving the story up on a plate won't be a problem as they will enjoy the romantic camera work and the beautiful cast either looking romantic or staring at the camera with their best looks of skulduggery.
+But it really annoyed me, it almost felt like they should have put captions up to say spoiler alert when we get told another thing about certain characters and how they end up connecting.
 Don't get me wrong as eventually we need to know the stuff but not in the first 20 minutes because it steals away much of the mystery and makes "The Preacher's Mistress" more about the look and the beautiful people which becomes incredibly cheesy because of its manufactured perfect romance styling.

 What this all boils down to is that "The Preacher's Mistress" just didn't do it for me because it was as subtle as brick.
 Time and again it served up everything on a plate and with that the intrigue is all but wiped out only to be replaced by manufactured characters and pretty camera work.